MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/architectures/spring-apps-multi-zone-content.md

 ## Network security

-Protect the application from unauthorized access from the internet, systems in private networks, other Azure services, and some tightly coupled dependencies.
+Protect your application from unauthorized access from the internet, systems in private networks, other Azure services, and tightly coupled dependencies.

 [Virtual Network](https://azure.microsoft.com/products/virtual-network) is the fundamental building block for a private network in Azure.
-This architecture uses a virtual network for your deployment's region.
+This architecture uses a virtual network for the deployment's region.
 Place components in subnets to create further isolation.
 Azure Spring Apps requires a dedicated subnet for the service runtime and a separate subnet for Java Spring Boot applications.

 Protect your virtual networks with [Azure DDoS Protection](/azure/ddos-protection/ddos-protection-overview).
 Combine distributed denial of service (DDoS) protection with application design best practices to provide enhanced mitigations to defend against DDoS attacks.